lorrainescanlon/scramble-ed/README.md

 - __Incorrect Answer__
   - If the users guess is incorrect they are presented with a message telling them their guess is wrong and to try again.
   - The user loses a life.
-  - The guitar image is updated by adding a string
+  - The guitar image is updated by adding a string.
   - Each life lost adds a string to the guitar.

 ![Incorrect Answer](docs/images/incorrect.jpg)